Wence024/ClassFlow/docs/feature-plans/cross-department-request-approval.md

 1. [x] Log in as Department Head
 2. [x] Look for bell icon with notification badge (won't be visible yet)
-3. [ ] After fix: Click bell, verify list shows pending requests
+3. [x] After fix: Click bell, verify list shows pending requests

-- does not show pending requests

-4. [ ] Click "Approve" on a request
+4. [x] Click "Approve" on a request
 5. [ ] Check database: `timetable_assignments.status` should change to 'confirmed'

+- does not change to `confirmed`

 6. [ ] Verify: Session on timetable updates to normal styling
+   - does not update to normal styling, still unmovable.
+   - timetable class session should be either programmed or movable
+     - Periods may be converted to timeLogic renders.
+   - Approved class session should be movable, but causes another request.

 ### **Test 6: Program Head Cancellation**